 Gets a horse.

-Mojo flees back to his dimension, and Longshot follows, bringing Rita with him.
+Mojo is pushed back to his dimension by Dr. Strange and Longshot, and Longshot follows, bringing Rita with him.

 So, a confession.
 I harbor a hatred of Mojo that has nothing to do with this story.
 But it's affected my ability to read through this properly.
 And i'm also not a fan of Nocenti's writing style.
 So i really had to plow through this, especially for the recap, which is why it's exceedingly dry, and probably overly long, since i kind of glaze over this stuff and have a hard time filtering out what's not important.